-- Enable a range of agricultural business, retail, commercial service, storage, light assembly, institutional, health care, research and development, institutional, and recreational uses. - Require that new development meet high standards for site, building, landscape, lighting, stormwater, and signage design per Town and County ordinance requirements. - Support development of an agricultural business center, to rural research and production opportunities and build off similar initiatives in the area. - Provide logical locations for highway-oriented commercial development consistent with the Town's character, population, needs, and public service capabilities. - Minimize uses that may someday require extensive public services and utilities.
+- Enable a range of agricultural business, retail, commercial service, storage, light assembly, institutional, health care, research and development, institutional, and recreational uses. - Require that new development meet high standards for site, building, landscape, lighting, stormwater, and signage design per Town and County ordinance requirements. - Support development of an agricultural business center, to enhance rural research and production opportunities and build off similar initiatives in the area. - Provide logical locations for highway-oriented commercial development consistent with the Town's character, population, needs, and public service capabilities. - Minimize uses that focus on outdoor storage or display and that may someday require extensive public services and utilities.

-Typical Implementing Zoning Districts New Lot Sizes B-1 Local Business Minimum lot size is one acre, provided that soil tests determine that the lot is suitable for an on-site C-1 Commercial waste treatment system.
+Typical Implementing Zoning Districts New Lot Sizes HAM-M Hamlet Mixed Use Minimum lot size is one acre, provided that soil tests determine that the lot is suitable for an on-site waste treatment GC General Commercial system.
 New holding tanks not permitted.
-C-2 Commercial LC-1 Limited Commercial A-B Agricultural Business
+HC Heavy Commercial LC Limited Commercial Polationship to Town's TDP Program